 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

-A Master's degree program or any post-graduate program in Kenya costs anywhere from 734,000 Kenyan Shilling(s) to 2,200,000 Kenyan Shilling(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Kenya costs anywhere from 734,000 KES to 2,200,000 KES and lasts approximately two years.
 That is quite an investment.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Kenya who work in Insurance earn 10% more than their female counterparts on average.
+In the field of Insurance in Kenya, the average difference between the salary of male and female employees is 10%.

-Insurance professionals in Kenya are likely to observe a salary increase of approximately 5% every 28 months.
+Professionals working in Insurance in Kenya are likely to observe a salary increase of approximately 5% every 28 months.
 The national average annual increment for all professions combined is 4% granted to employees every 29 months.

 Listed above are the average annual increase rates for each industry in Kenya for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.